Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 #### MPI
 ![](images/mpi_image_1.png)

-From looking at the MPI algorithms together, sample sort preformed the best at larger processor counts, and saw better scaling as the number of processors increased.
+From looking at the MPI algorithms together, sample sort performed the best at larger processor counts, and saw better scaling as the number of processors increased.
 Mergesort started out faster than sample sort but didn't scale as well causing it to end slow at a high processor count.
-Finally, oddeven sort took too long to complete on the smaller processor counts, and didn't perform as well as the other sorts when it was able to complete.
+The runtimes for sample sort fall with increasing threads while merge sort stays constant from 2 to 2^6 processors before increasing till 2^9 threads due to communication overhead.
+Finally, the odd even sort took too long to complete on the smaller processor counts and didn't perform as well as the other sorts when it was able to complete.

 #### CUDA
 ![](images/mergesort/cuda_comparison.jpg)

-Oddeven sort is fast, but scales worse than Bitonic sort.
+Overall, the CUDA odd even sort is fast but scales worse than the Bitonic sort.
 Mergesort scales slightly better than Oddeven, but in general, it isn't nearly fast enough to compete with either Oddeven or Bitonic.
-Since Bitonic sort is both generally fast and scales very well, it is the fastest algorithm for highly parallelized usage.
+Since Bitonic sort is generally fast and scales very well, it is the fastest CUDA algorithm for highly parallelized usage.

+In other words, bitonic sort is the only implemented sort where runtimes fall significantly from 2^6 to 2^8 threads before tapering off to a flat line for the larger number of threads.
+Other implemented algorithms have consistent runtimes despite increasing number of threads.